About us

 SEE IMPORTANT INFORMATION ON REGISTRATION UNDER "NOTES."

-Please meet at 9:45 for introduction and sign in.
-We will start hiking promptly at 10:00.Contact Information:
+Time to Meet: Please meet at 9:4\15 for introductions and sign in.
+We will start hiking promptly at 9:30.

 Rating: Moderate